 A DCF Fair Hearing is a chance for you to state your case and prove that the allegations of child abuse and or neglect are false.
 You can bring witnesses and physical evidence to help you reverse the allegations against you.
 You can also request the attendance of one of the DCF employees involved in the decision to testify.
 All testimonies are sworn in under oath as would occur in a courtroom.

 Your DCF Fair Hearings will be held in the Area Offices that the supported decision came from.
 If it is a case of institutional abuse and or neglect such as from a childcare program, the Hearings are usually held at the DCF Central Office.

-The Fair Hearing Officer will either support the original DCF decision against you or they will reverse the decision.
+The Fair Hearing Officer will either support the original decision against you or they will reverse the decision.
 When parents win their Fair Hearing, it means the Fair Hearing Officer unsupported the allegations, which means the allegations get wiped off the parent’s record.

-You can bring witnesses and a family member or friend for support to your DCF Fair Hearing.
+You can bring witnesses as well as family members or friends for support to the DCF Fair Hearing.